1957 San Francisco 49ers season: Organizational history

 Eight weeks earlier on October 27, 49ers' owner Tony Morabito, age 47, suffered a heart attack in the press box at Kezar during the second quarter of the game against the Chicago Bears.
 He died shortly after arriving at Mary's Help Hospital on Guerrero Street.
 The team was notified of his death at halftime, and with tears in their eyes, they went back out and won a come-from-behind victory.

-Quarterback Y. A. Tittle had another strong season for the 49ers, completing 63.1% of his passes for 2157 yards and 13 TD's.
+Quarterback Y. A. Tittle had another strong season for the 49ers, completing 63.1% of his passes for 2,157 yards and 13 TD's.
 He also rushed for 6 TD's.
 End Billy Wilson led the club with 52 receptions for 757 yards, along with a team high 6 TD's.
 Running back Hugh McElhenny led in rushing with 478 yards on 102 attempts.

+The 1957 season was the first in 49er franchise history in which the team broke even financially.